trustlines-protocol/blockchain/README.md

 `trustlines` directory placed in the current working directory.
 It is possible to customize the own setup by editing those configuration files.
 This goes for the configuration of the different components, as well as the composition of the Docker containers.
-If an optional component has not been setup on an earlier run, it can be added later by executing the quickstart script again.
+If an optional component has not been set up on an earlier run, it can be added later by executing the quickstart script again.

 Executing the script again is safe: No configuration will be overridden without